Nam-H-Pham/American-Sign-Language-Recognition/README.md

 # American-Sign-Language-Recognition
 An application testing a user's abilities as they cycle through creating each letter of the American Sign Language Alphabet.
-Users now interact with a GUI in which the program can guess and validate a user's signs in real time.
+Players can now interact with a GUI in which the program guesses and validate the user's signs in real time.

 # Demo
 ![Demogif](https://github.com/Nam-H-Pham/American-Sign-Language-Recognition/blob/main/ASLDemo3.gif)